Free Advertising In Lincolnshire With LincsConnect

 There are many places to find art and in Lincolnshire we are blessed with some fantastic galleries and shops.
-Social media provides a good platform for art shopping too of course.
-I’ve found some fantastic pieces of art and, because it’s on social media I’ve also been able to chat to the artist too.
+Social media provides a good platform for art shopping too of course so it’s time to make the most of it.
+I’ve found some stunning pieces of art on social media so I’ve been able to chat to the artists in real time while shopping.
 Not every conversation ends in a sale but that doesn’t matter.
-The conversations help to build a following, the followers have friends, the friends have friends and family… If beauty is in the eye of the beholder, someone somewhere is going to like what the artist is doing and that can lead to sales and commissions.
+The conversations help to build a following, the followers have friends, the friends have friends and family… If beauty is in the eye of the beholder, someone somewhere is going to like what the artist is doing.
+That leads to sales and commissions.

-If you’re a Twitter user you’ll be familiar with the various ‘hashtag hours’ which involves everyone on the planet interacting about one subject in a frenzy of tweets and conversations.
+If you’re a Twitter user you’ll be familiar with ‘hashtag hours’ which involves every interested person on the planet (or so it seems) interacting about one subject.
+It usually feels like a frenzy of tweets and conversations.
 Choose a subject and there will probably be a dedicated hour to it!
-They are fantastic platforms for networking and getting messages seen but they can be very hectic and difficult to follow.
-By the time you have seen a post, reacted to it and asked a question you could have missed 30 or 40 other posts.
+They are fantastic platforms for networking and getting messages seen but they can be difficult to follow.
+By the time you’ve seen a post, reacted to it and asked a question you’ll have missed 30 or 40 other posts.

-I want to change that ‘frenzy’ if I can.
-My plan is to have a dedicated hour using the #LincsConnect hashtag on Twitter with Lincolnshire artists of all genres posting their pictures, messages, links and special offers.
-The beauty of the hashtag is that anyone can search it at any time so if the #LincsConnect#LincsArtCraftHour is on Monday from 12.00pm – 1.00pm you can still search through it on Wednesday or Sunday of the same week, a different week or even a different month.
-Once the tweet is there, it stays there until the author takes it down.
-My challenge after that is to be able to transfer the idea onto Facebook so that those artists/crafters who don’t use Twitter can still make use of the idea.
+I want to remove that ‘frenzy’.
+A dedicated hour using the #LincsConnect hashtag on Twitter with Lincolnshire artists of all genres posting art, messages, links and special offers.
+The beauty of the hashtag is that anyone can search it at any time.
+The #LincsConnect#LincsArtCraftHour is on Monday from 12.00pm – 1.00pm but you can still search through it at any time of the week.
+In fact, you can search back weeks, months or years!
+Once the tweet is there, it stays there until the author deletes it.
+By duplicating the idea onto Facebook I want to include others who don’t use Twitter.

 If you’re interested please do get in touch by email so that I can get everything coordinated.
 You can email me at firstname.lastname@example.org

-Monday 7 September from 12.00pm – 1.00pm
+From Monday 7 September 2020 between 12.00pm – 1.00pm.

 Here’s the deal:

-It will rely on the artists and crafters to post their messages, links, pictures and special offers which MUST include the hashtag #LincsConnect
+It will rely on the artists and crafters to post their messages, links, pictures and special offers which MUST include the hashtags #LincsArtCraftHour and #LincsConnect

-The hashtag#LincsConnect will automatically post your message to the file for everyone to see.
-However, assume no one will be looking for you on the hashtag until YOU tell them to have a look!
+The hashtag#LincsConnect will automatically post your message to the database for everyone to see.
+Assume no one is looking for you on the hashtag until YOU tell them to have a look!

-Post your messages with the hashtag and tag in your friends.
+Post your messages with the hashtags and tag in your friends.
 Ask them to help spread the message by telling their friends.
-This cascade of conversation can quickly get the hashtag seen and used locally which will mean your posts will be seen by more and more people.
+This cascade of conversation can quickly get the hashtag seen and used locally.
+As a result your posts will be seen by more and more people.

-Don’t worry that you aren’t available during the #LincsArtCraftHour because you can schedule your messages in advance to make sure that they hit the hashtag at the right time.
+Don’t worry that you aren’t available during the #LincsArtCraftHourbecause you can schedule your messages in advance to make sure that they hit the hashtag at the right time.

-What’s In It For You?
+LincsConnect Lincolnshire Art Craft Hour – What’s In It For You?

-The posts will be on twitter but I will also do a weekly arts blog.
-I’ll search the hashtag to see who has been interacting with others and as a ‘thank you’ I’ll highlight the posts in the blog.
+The posts will be on twitter but I will also do follow up arts blogs.
+I’ll search the hashtag to see who has been interacting with others and as a ‘thank you’ I’ll highlight the posts in future blogs.
 I’ll also include links to your websites and social media pages.

 What’s In It For Me?